orthogonaltohumanity/phrasenudging/README.md

 # Phrase Nudging

+## April 25 2026 Notes: What I'm going to do today
+Today I want to improve the evidence quality for this method, because the evidence is very qualitative and functionally anecdotal.
+So the plan is to learn about some older natural language processing techniques that don't rely on the backprop algorithm, which is a source of uninterpretabilty.
+I'll then take these and attempt to demonstrate a quantitative difference between baseline and phrase-nudged LLM token streams.

+## Description

 Phrase-level inference-time steering for LLMs.
 Mine W-token "phrases" from recorded reasoning trajectories, cluster them on the amplitude hypersphere using per-token Bhattacharyya similarity, then SLERP the